 The possibility of an ESA-listed bird species being exposed to sonar and other active acoustic sources depends on whether it submerges during foraging and whether it forages in areas where these sound sources may be used.
 Although Bermuda petrels forage in open ocean areas where sonar testing occurs, it is unlikely they would be exposed to underwater sound because they typically forage at the surface and, if pursuit diving, only stay underwater for a short period (typically less than 10 seconds).
-Roseate terns only briefly plunge dive while foraging in coastal shallow waters, so any exposure would be inconsequential.
+The roseate tern's plunge-dive is shallow and brief in duration.
+Typical dives submerge less than the full body length of the tern with the duration of submergence seldom exceeding 1 to 2 seconds.
+Any exterior sound would be masked by the sound of the tern entering and exiting the water so no exposure is expected.
 Piping plovers and red knots do not submerge while foraging in intertidal areas; therefore, they would not be exposed to underwater sound from sonar and other active acoustic sources.
 Because impacts to individual birds, if any, are expected to be minor and limited, no long-term consequences to individuals are expected.
 Accordingly, there would be no consequences to any bird populations, and sonar and other transducers will not have a significant adverse effect on populations of migratory bird species.

-Pursuant to the ESA, the use of sonar and other transducers during testing activities as described under Alternative 1 will have no effect on Indiana bats, northern long-eared bats, roseate terns, piping plovers, red knots or piping plover critical habitat.
+Pursuant to the ESA, the use of sonar and other transducers during testing activities as described under Alternative 1 will have no effect on Indiana bats, northern long-eared bats, roseate terns, piping plovers, red knots, or piping plover critical habitat.
 The use of sonar and other transducers during testing activities as described under Alternative 1 may affect Bermuda petrels.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in that regard.
+The Navy has consulted with the USFWS as required by section 7(a)(2) of the ESA in that regard.

-3.9.3.1.2.2 Impacts from Sonar and Other Transducers Under Alternative 2

-Impacts from Sonar and Other Transducers Under Alternative 2 for Training Activities
+3.9.3.1.2.2 Impacts from Sonar and Other Transducers Under Alternative 2 Impacts from Sonar and Other Transducers Under Alternative 2 for Training Activities